DFE-Digital/find-a-tuition-partner/docs/decisions/0008-azure-tp-data-storage.md

 DfE is migrating their 'Digital' accounts from Google Suite to Office 365.
 This means that the current method of importing the TP data from Google Drive will stop working.
 We therefore needed an alternative solution.

+## Decision Drivers

+* Tuition Partner files are a number of spreadsheets and a number of logo files
+* Updated spreadsheets will be supplied weekly from the accreditation provider
+* Although they only contain public data, there is a desire to keep the actual spreadsheets private

 ## Considered Options

 * Switch to using OneDrive